 Valencia airport – there is a metro from the airport to the city centre which takes about 25 minutes.

-Some trains from Valencia are direct trains to Tortosa, but for most you will need to get off at ‘L’Aldea – Amposta – Tortosa station and then a train to ‘Tortosa’.
-There is also a regular bus service to Tortosa from here.
+Some trains from Valencia are direct trains to Tortosa, but if it is not a direct train you will need to get off at L’Aldea-Amposta-Tortosa station and then catch a train to Tortosa.
+There is also a regular bus service to Tortosa from L’Aldea.
 Check the Hife website for times.

 Boarding Passes:- In case you can’t print your boarding pass for your return flight before you travel to Akashavana, the support community can do that for you.
 Please provide them with all the information needed, ideally at the beginning of the retreat.